davidbrock/smart-plug/README.md

 # smart-plug
-internet controled outlet
-I have a raspberry pi connected to some relays witch controll 3 plubs on a surge protector.
+I have a raspberry pi connected to some relays witch controll 3 plugs on a surge protector.
 There are also 3 buttons for manual controll.
-note: You must have tornado installed.
+You must have tornado installed for this to work.